Uripeer3/Fedora-Gnome-Power-Profile-Automation/README.md

 | Normal battery | **Balanced** |
 | UPower low battery | **Power Saver** |

-It is designed for Fedora Workstation systems that use **TuneD** plus `tuned-ppd` for GNOME's Power Profiles compatibility layer.

 ## Why this exists

 GNOME has manual Performance, Balanced, and Power Saver modes, but it does not natively provide an AC/battery policy that visibly switches between them.
 This project implements that policy by updating the same public Power Profiles API GNOME uses, so the Quick Settings indicator remains meaningful.

-## Features

-- Clear numbered terminal configuration menus; users choose `1`, `2`, or `3`, not internal profile names.
-- Separate policies for charger connected, normal battery, and low battery.
-- Low battery is based on **UPower's own warning state**, not a hard-coded percentage.
-- A temporary manual choice in GNOME is respected until the next physical power-state change.
-- A small root-owned systemd service; no network requests and no telemetry.
-- Does not edit `/etc/tuned/ppd.conf`.
-- Includes a read-only terminal dashboard for verifying GNOME, TuneD, service, and kernel CPU policy state together.
-- GitHub Actions validates Bash syntax and ShellCheck warnings.

 ## Requirements